hdl-registers/hdl-registers/doc/sphinx/rst/extensions/extensions_custom_generator.rst

    :lines: 10-

 The ``COMMENT_START``, ``SHORT_DESCRIPTION`` and ``output_file`` class properties are abstract
-in the parent class, and MUST hence be implemented in the child class.
+in the super class, and MUST hence be implemented in the subclass.
 The same is true, naturally, for the ``get_code`` method which is where all the code generation happens.